 Success in the tech industry doesn’t come easy.
 You need the right solutions, the right salespeople, the right marketers.
 But to really gain traction in the market, you need a deep pool of partners—solution providers, MSPs, integrators, etc.—capable of acting as an extended sales force for your products and services.

-Building a broad, deep of talent partners requires a well-thought-out strategy because partners come in all shapes and sizes and treating them all equally is likely to end up frustrating you, your partners, and ultimately your customers.
+Building a broad, deep pool of talent partners requires a well-thought-out strategy because partners come in all shapes and sizes and treating them all equally is likely to end up frustrating you, your partners, and ultimately your customers.

 To help tech vendors better understand the dynamics of a strong partner base, CompTIA has developed a series of training programs, Channel Account Manager (CAM) Training 101 for beginners, and CAM Training 201 for more advanced channel management initiatives.
 The programs are available for free to all CompTIA corporate members, but they’re also available to non-members for a fee as well.
+Both programs are great refreshers, as well, for companies and individuals with channel experience, according to Susan Kostbar, vice president of member recruitment and retention at CompTIA.

 [NOTE: Read Part 2 of this blog here.]